rupal-sonawane/datacloud-mcp-query/CONNECTED_APP_SETUP.md

 ## Important Notes

 - The callback URL you configure in the connected app must match the `CALLBACK_URL` environment variable
-- Keep your Client Secret secure and never commit it to version control
+- Keep your Client ID and Secret secure and never commit it to version control

 ## Troubleshooting